NoraTomas/TDT4242/README.md

  2) http://127.0.0.1:8000/home/ - To see items and add them to the cart, also to search items
- 3) http://127.0.0.1:8000/admin/ - To log in to the admin panel, after logging in, press Items -> Add item, to add new items and potential package deals
+ 3) http://127.0.0.1:8000/admin/ - To log in to the admin panel, after logging in, press Items -> Add item, to add new items, and you can search the item in the Admin page, by name,price....... and potential package deals